callmeartan/devio/README.md

-# DevIO - Mobile Interface for Local LLMs
+# DevIO - Desktop & Mobile Interface for Local LLMs

-DevIO is a professional Flutter application designed to connect to local LLM (Large Language Model) servers from your mobile device.
+DevIO is a professional Flutter application designed to connect to local LLM (Large Language Model) servers from your macOS desktop or mobile device.
 It features a clean, modern, and minimal UI that prioritizes ease of use while providing powerful functionality.

 ## 🔍 Overview

-DevIO transforms your mobile device into a powerful interface for interacting with locally hosted large language models.
+DevIO transforms your device into a powerful interface for interacting with locally hosted large language models.
 Connect to Ollama or other LLM servers to leverage the power of AI while keeping your data private and secure.

+## 🖥️ Supported Platforms
+- macOS (Universal)
+- iOS
+- Android (coming soon)

 ## ✨ Key Features